yilin-Zheng/Project_Chasing_Light/README.md

 this is a school project for UAL CCI

-This game creates an impressive 3D virtual world, providing grand spacial experience without limiation of physical space.
+This game creates an impressive 3D virtual world, providing grand spacial experience regardless limiation of real space.

 Explore and be inspired!